-• Collaborated with the Fire and Rescue Departm Malaysia (FRDM) to strengthen the regulatory of and governance as well as ensure business co
+• Collaborated with the Fire and Rescue Departn Malaysia (FRDM) to strengthen the regulatory and governance as well as ensure business co

-- Implemented an improved Food Poisoning Inte plan across business units, OPUs and assets ir collaboration with the Ministry of Health (MOH - Enhanced Fatigue Management System (FMS) a prevent incidents, improve compliance based of PETRONAS requirements on fatigue manageme increase investment return. - Strengthened Health Risk Management, focusir engineering and digitalisation to improve comp and prevent adverse health effects across the (noise engineering in design, chemical manage system and ergonomics management system).
+- plan across business units, OPUs and assets in - Enhanced Fatigue Management System (FMS) prevent incidents, improve compliance based of PETRONAS requirements on fatigue manageme increase investment return. - engineering and digitalisation to improve com and prevent adverse health effects across the (noise engineering in design, chemical manage

-- Conducted 12 site assessments on Unsafe Act and Unsafe Condition (UAUC), implemented by Operating Plant Units (OPUs) and Project Sites, along with guarterly UAUC Implementation Working Group (IWG) engagements to enhance user experience. - Implemented PETRONAS Contractor HSE Mentorship Programme, with commitment from the Senior Management of major contractors that subscribed to the programme, to improve the HSE system and culture with contractors. - Introduced HSE Accountability and Behaviour Reinforcement (HSE ABR) to ensure a consistent approach and fairness across PETRONAS when recognising and rewarding Desired HSE Behaviour, including addressing Undesired HSE Behaviour. - Improved Process Safety competencies and governance by benchmarking against industry standards and practices.
+- Conducted 12 site assessments on Unsafe Act and Unsafe Condition (UAUC), implemented by Operating Plant Units (OPUs) and Project Sites, along with guarterly UAUC Implementation Working Group (IWG) engagements to enhance user experience. - Implemented PETRONAS Contractor HSE Mentorship Programme, with commitment from the Senior Management of major contractors that subscribed to the with contractors. - Introduced HSE Accountability and Behaviour Reinforcement (HSE ABR) to ensure a consistent approach and fairness across PETRONAS when recognising and rewarding Desired HSE Behaviour, including addressing Undesired HSE Behaviour. - by benchmarking against industry standards and practices.